 Doctors may recommend voice therapy after surgery to remove other types of lesions, such as vocal cord cysts or polyps.
 Voice therapy is also used after surgery to treat vocal cord paralysis, a condition caused by damaged nerves in the larynx, or voice box.
 These procedures are often delayed until the child is old enough to adhere to a comprehensive voice therapy regimen.

-Children receiving voice therapy at Hassenfeld Children's Hospital of New York at NYU Langone meet with a speech pathologist at Rusk Rehabilitation who specializes in voice disorders.
+Children receiving voice therapy at Hassenfeld Children’s Hospital at NYU Langone meet with a speech pathologist at Rusk Rehabilitation who specializes in voice disorders.
 For children as young as age two, our therapists offer a variety of exercises aimed at shifting vocal patterns and reducing the risk of further vocal cord injury.

 Most very young children with chronic hoarseness do not know how to use their voices efficiently.
 Our voice therapists can create a home-based program for increasing your child’s awareness of how to make sound and expanding your child’s repertoire of sounds—by varying volume, pitch, or vocal quality—with daily activities.